justdev-chris/justdev-chris/README.md

 mostly working with HTML, CSS, JavaScript, and Node.js. sometimes

-i am learning new languages like C#, check out my new project built in C# NekoMonitor!
+i am learning new languages like C#, check out my new project built in C# PawCraft!

 building stuff just for fun or to learn something new.